corda/corda/docs/source/node-database.rst

 ``````````
 Corda has been tested on PostgreSQL 9.6 database, using PostgreSQL JDBC Driver 42.1.4.

-To set up a database schema, use the following SQL:
+To set up a database schema with administration permissions:

 .. sourcecode:: sql